Home | Saltwater Flies | Fly Tying Materials | Fly Lines & Accessories | Books & DVDs

 free, Free, FREE!
 Here's a little freebie offer!
 We occasionally post free goodies that we give away completely free of charge in this space - not too long ago we gave away some free flies.
 Now we have some free Elk Hair scraps - these are some scraps from when we cut up whole Elk hides for tying materials - the scraps are pretty good for fly tying - they just aren't so easy to package, and some of the hair might not be the highest grade.
 Good for making small bonefish sliders, bonefish bitters, and more.
 We've got about a dozen small packs of these scraps we will ship to anyone who wants them completely free of charge.
 Some of the hair may be long, and some of it may be short - the short stuff can be used to make freshwater flies like the Elk Hair Caddis, small hoppers & terrestrials, etc. If you want to add a pack to your order (one per customer please!), click the link: Add to Cart

 These days I'm often using one of the ZAP "super glues" to increase the durability of my saltwater flies - a quick hit on the thread wraps here and there makes the flies really tough!
 The green label stuff that we sell is basically all-purpose, and can even be used as a "head cement" to finish the fly.
 Anyway, the "trick" offered here is that ZAP offers what they call their "Extender Tips" or "Flexi Tips" - a very fine plastic nozzle tip that can be put on the super glue bottles, and left like this on the bench during tying - there's no need to keep putting the cap back on, as the nozzles can be left on for days without clogging.
-The "Zap A Gap" that we sell now comes packaged with a couple of these tips.
+The "Zap A Gap" that we sell now comes packaged with these tips.
 I do keep a small rag handy to quickly clean up any spills and to keep the extender tips clean.

 We've got a new feature going here at Saltwaterflies.com with more of these little suggestions; "Windy's Tips n Tricks" - click the link to check it out. - Chris Windram